fort-nix/nix-bitcoin/docs/install.md

 Tutorial: install and configure NixOS for nix-bitcoin on VirtualBox
 ---
+Requires at least 250GB of free disk space.

 ## 1. VirtualBox installation
 The following steps are meant to be run on the machine you deploy from, not the machine you deploy to.